couchbaselabs/chronos/README.md

     - Down arrow key and up arrow key to navigate within the table
     - 'a' key to select a stat for the left graph
     - 'd' key to select a stat for the right graph
-    - 's' to select or unselect a node for the stat
-    - 'p' key to print a report for an event
+    - 'Enter' to toggle selection of a node or to print a report
     - 'q' key to quit the program

 ## Log Information

 The tool will store logs for any anamoly or event that happens while the program is running.
 This includes
-- Being unable to connect to a node for a stat or node definitions.
+- Couchbase go sdk unable to connect to the cluster.
+- Unable to get a list of search nodes from the cluster.
+- No search nodes on the cluster.
+- Invalid or incorrect flags.
+- Invalid or incorrect chronos init options from the server.
-- Invalid server response or incorrect status codes.
+- Invalid server response or incorrect status codes from the server.
 - Being unable to parse the server response body.
 - Being unable to initialize the UI.
 - Server closing connection unexpectedly.